masuvern/barinsta/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-5-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-Prominent contributors are listed here in the [all-contributors](https://allcontributors.org/) format.
+Prominent contributors are listed here in the [all-contributors](https://allcontributors.org/) specifications.
 See [emoji key](https://allcontributors.org/docs/en/emoji-key).

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->